 The Financial and Capital Market Commission (FCMC) is responsible for identifying other systemically important institutions (O-SIIs) pursuant to Article 35.13 of the Credit Institution Law.

-The identified five institutions are the same as were identified as O-SIIs in the last year’s identification exercise with the exception of Luminor Bank AS, which since 02.01.2019 operates in Latvia as a branch.
+The list of identified O-SIIs remains unchanged from the last year’s identification exercise.
 To identify the O-SIIs, the FCMC followed the methodology provided in the EBA guidelines EBA/GL/2014/10 (hereinafter – Guidelines).
 The systemic significance of each credit institution was calculated based on the following mandatory criteria and ratios as laid down in Guidelines:

 For each credit institution the O-SII score was calculated taking into account mandatory indicator values and weights; in accordance with Guidelines a credit institution is identified as an O-SII if its O-SII score exceeds the threshold for automatic identification of O-SIIs.
 To ensure that the methodology applied by FCMC is appropriate taking into account specific features of the local financial sector, in identifying O-SIIs the FCMC in line with previous identification exercises used the option provided in Guidelines to raise the threshold for automatic identification of O-SIIs to 425 basis points, as well as carried out further assessment on the necessity to identify as O-SII institutions which scored above that threshold.
 Due to relatively insignificant extent of investment firms’ activities, the FCMC also used the option provided in Guidelines to exempt investment firms from the process of identifying the O-SIIs.
 In line with Guidelines, the O-SII score of branches authorised in the Republic of Latvia were included in the denominator of the calculation, however branches themselves were not identified as O-SIIs.